davidlaprade/shiny-nemesis/outline.md

 0. Abstract
-- Street has painted with broad strokes
-  - there are many places to take issue
+- there is much to take issue with in Street’s “Darwinian Dilemma”
-- I clarify her case and attempt to strengthen it
+- I first clarify her case, avoiding needless objections
-- then I show how even on a strengthened account the dilemma may be avoided
+- then I show how even this strengthened version fails to rationally discredit a certain form of realism

 1. Introduction

  2. Preliminaries
   - moral intuitions/phenomenology